spacetime

 params:set_action("tempo", function(x) print_bpm_to_ms(x) end)

-is the value of the parameter, and we pass it to the print_bpm_to_ms()
+indeed indeed! now whenever the value of tempo is touched you’ll be informed of the interval time. the value x is the value of the parameter, and we pass it to the print_bpm_to_ms() function.

 there’s a shortcut to make parameter creation more readable: